I'm Obsessed — Anthropologie's Iconic Satin Bow Tree Topper Also Works as a Wreath Alternative for Your Front Door, so Now I'll Be Buying Two

 When I think of bows and look at this festive scene, the word that comes to mind is 'joy'.

-I, for one, adorned my Christmas tree with a large bow tree topper last year, and I loved the drama it added — it was like the addition suddenly made my tree look like it had ‘arrived’.
+I am one of the many that adorned my Christmas tree with a large bow tree topper last year, and I loved the immediate drama it brought to my festive setup — it was like the addition suddenly made my tree look like it had ‘arrived’.

 As our editor, Hugh Metcalf, says in his exploration of interior design as theater, "'theatricality' is the surprising tenet for how we want our homes to perform right now."
 And setting the stage this Christmas with a healthy dose of bows is a good place to start.